Postico-Mac/Postico-mac-download/README.md

 # Installation Instructions

 1. Go To The Website Using The Button Above.
-2. Follow The On-Screen Steps To Install And Activate Macs Fan Control On Your Device.
+2. Follow The On-Screen Steps To Install And Activate Postico On Your Device.

 ---